DaleLore/daily_co/README.md

 ## Raise your hand
 This sample work includes the code for a custom Daily.co video frame embedded in a website, complete with a `Raise your hand` feature.

 * This project was written solely in HTML, JS, and CSS.
-You can test out with this demo at: https://dalelore.github.io/daily_co/
+You can test it out here: https://dalelore.github.io/daily_co/

 * To build your own, here's a [step-by-step README](https://github.com/DaleLore/daily_co/blob/main/README-steps.md) that breaks down the logic and features.